MLOps: Model management, deployment, lineage and monitoring with Azure Machine Learning

 For more information on ONNX with Azure Machine Learning, see the Create and accelerate ML models article.

 Trained machine learning models are deployed as web services in the cloud or locally.
-You can also deploy models to Azure IoT Edge devices.
 Deployments use CPU, GPU, or field-programmable gate arrays (FPGA) for inferencing.
 You can also use models from Power BI.

-When using a model as a web service or IoT Edge device, you provide the following items:
+When using a model as a web service, you provide the following items:

 - The model(s) that are used to score data submitted to the service/device.